 – Have access to a computer with good internet connectivity

 All three forms – Student Application Form, Parent/Guardian Recommendation Form, and Teacher/Mentor Recommendation Form – must be completed and submitted online before any student will be considered.
-Completed applications will be reviewed on an ongoing basis until the first cohort is full, with priority given to forms received by 4:59 pm EDT on May 15, 2018.
+Completed applications will be reviewed on an ongoing basis until the cohort is full, with priority given to forms received by 4:59 pm EST on February 28, 2019.
 Completed applications received after this date may be considered for a future cohort.

 – Subscribe to join the World Science Festival Mailing List